 What are Anchoring and Adjustment?

-Basically, the underlying principle of anchoring and adjustment is that an individual tends to choose a particular value or number as the starting point (a.k.a. the anchor) which eventually becomes the target number and subsequently the individual ends up adjusting the following pieces of information until it reaches within an acceptable range of the target value over the period of time.
+Typically, the individual would tend to integrate all those ideas that fall within the acceptable range of the anchor and reject those that are not in line with the anchor.
+So, only those values are discussed close to the anchor in all genuine arguments, negotiations, estimates, etc. The underlying principle of anchoring and adjustment is that an individual chooses a particular value or number as the starting point (a.k.a. the anchor), eventually becoming the target number.
+Subsequently, the individual adjusts the following information until it reaches within an acceptable range of the target value over the period.

-- Anchoring via Suggestion: In this type of anchoring, the initial set of information can be compared to a suggestion.
-Once a suggestion is made based on some association, it becomes the basis for all estimations that follow, and adjustments are made on the basis of the same.
+- Anchoring via Suggestion: The initial set of information can be compared to a suggestion in this type of anchoring.
+Once a recommendation is made based on some association, it becomes the basis for all estimations that follow, and adjustments are made based on the same.
 It forms the basis of semiconscious anchoring.

 Anchoring and Adjustment Examples

 - Example #1 – Let us take the example of a used car salesman to illustrate the concept of anchoring and adjustment.
 Usually, the salesman would quote a very high price to start the negotiations, which is undoubtedly well above the car’s market value.
 Now, the initial price quoted by the salesman becomes the anchor, and as such, the buyer invariably would end up paying a final price much higher than the fair value.
 The car salesman only made it possible by creating an anchor with a higher quote.

 - Example #2 – Let us take another example of a hiring manager to illustrate the concept of anchoring and adjustment.
 During negotiations, a hiring manager might consider offering a very low compensation package to a prospective candidate.
 Now, because of the lower starting point, the candidate might join at a relatively lower initial salary even after several rounds of negotiation.